8 Off-the-Grid Tropical Vacations to Add to Your Bucket List

 If location is your top priority, then Sugar Beach, A Viceroy Resort delivers in spades.
 The former sugar plantation sits on 100 acres of rainforest overlooking the Caribbean’s cerulean waters and St. Lucia’s twin Pitons.
 Plus, the digs aren’t too shabby either.
-Spacious villas and bungalows are done up in all-white, with swinging chaise lounges, plunge pools and butler service.
+Spacious villas and bungalows are done up in all-white, with swinging chaise lounges, plunge pools, and butler service.
 For those hoping to explore, the resort is a stone’s throw away from the island’s botanical gardens and sulphur hot springs, but we wouldn’t blame you if you’d rather brain-off and bliss-out in the treehouse treatment rooms at the Rainforest Spa.

 Banyan Tree Samui, Thailand

 Nestled on a secluded cove on the southeast side of Koh Samui, Banyan Tree’s stilted villas cascade down the hillside, with dramatic views of the turquoise Gulf of Thailand.
 The whole resort is picture-perfect from its beautifully landscaped gardens to the private beach, which is bordered by rocky boulders and swaying palms.
-Then there’s the three-room residences that have everything you’d want in a hideaway, including a pool, jacuzzi, daybed and dining area (and that’s just on the terrace!), as well as a butler and personal chef to cater to your every whim.
+Then there are the three-room residences that have everything you’d want in a hideaway, including a pool, jacuzzi, daybed, and dining area (and that’s just on the terrace!), as well as a butler and personal chef to cater to your every whim.

 Cheval Blanc St-Barth Ilse de France, St. Bart's